mac-cain13/R.swift/README.md

 *Can I make R.swift scan multiple folder trees?*

 You can by passing multiple folders to scan through.
 Change the build phase script to something like this: `"$SRCROOT/rswift" "$SRCROOT/MyProject" "$SRCROOT/SubmoduleA" "$SRCROOT/SubmoduleB"`

+*When I launch `rswift` from Finder I get this "Unknown developer warning"?!*

+For now I'm to lazy to sign my builds with a Developer ID and when running stuff from the commandline/XCode it's not a problem.
+It will just work, but maybe I'll fix this.
+Signed releases are nice, now I only need to find some time to fix this. :)

 ## Contribute